 Oncest, nothing.
 The Lorax fandom has elevated this to an art form, with Tumblr blogs consisting of every possible AU and personality for the Onceler, and all of them are shipped together.
 At this point it's no longer the Lorax fandom, its the Onceler fandom.

 Vocaloid fanfiction and fanart tends to use this trope, mainly because the fandom likes creating Opposite Sex Clones of the official characters.
-A favorite pairing is Len×Rin, which tends to overlap this with Brother-Sister Incest.
-And even they have their own fanmade gender-swapped clones.
+A favorite pairing is Len×Rin, an official pair of Half-Identical Twins, which tends to overlap this with Brother-Sister Incest.
+And even they have their own fanmade gender-swapped clones, who actually don't look like just a second pair of the originals.

 Tommy Oliver is sometimes paired with his clone/ancestor Tom.
 There's even a few fics that are threesomes of Tommy, Tom, and the White Stranger.